How We’re Making A Difference — Our Programs

 All of our services, special events, programming, and meals are free to anyone who walks through our Red Doors.
-Each child has access to 1,250 hours of programming and 250 nutritional meals.

 Our programming model is based on the survival skill-sets by Tony Wagner, founding executive director of Educators for Social Responsibility and author of Creating Innovators: The Making of Young People Who Will Change the World:

 - Collaboration across networks and leading by influence;

 - Effective oral and written communication;